Turbo Kid: Reception

 Simon Abrams of RogerEbert.com awarded it two out of four stars, saying: "Turbo Kid may be aimed at adults, but its infantilizing vintage fetish makes an otherwise cute action-adventure a bad blast to the past."
 Consequence of Sound awarded it a B+, saying, "Turbo Kid captures the wildly discordant dreams of any budding movie lover when they were 10, creating one of the funniest works of sandbox cinema made to date.
 Turbo Kid is here to play, and he's loads of fun."
 We Got This Covered awarded it four out of five stars, saying, "Turbo Kid is a magical can't-miss experience that's like a Saturday morning cartoon turned into an apocalyptic 80s fever-dream.
 A stunning visual masterpiece that redefines the phrase 'low-budget filmmaking'."
 Dread Central awarded it five out of five stars, saying, "Funny, gory, hugely enjoyable and – most importantly – shining with spirit, Turbo Kid is a wild success.
 Everyone involved should be thoroughly proud of themselves."
 Bloody Disgusting said, "The Final Word: There’s no two ways around it, Turbo Kid is an absolute blast and deserves all the love and praise that it's been given!
 I loved every second of it and it’s one of those movies that I want to watch over and over."

 Box office

-Turbo Kid played in 31 cinemas across the United States and grossed a domestic total of $67,069.
+Turbo Kid played in 31 cinemas across the United States and grossed $67,069.